tmroyal/Live-MIDI-Scripter/README.md

 There are other strange bugs that occur dealing with file i/o.
 A lot of this is due to Max's inability to handle file i/o.
 It is often best to copy files yourself and only create new files or open files from the plugin.
 It is best to not overwrite files using the plugin.

-Software is provided as is without warranty.
+Software is provided as is, without warranty.